 The following summarises the rules and other information relevant to the Walter Hussey Composition Competition.
-If you have any questions that are not answered below then please contact us and we will get back to you asap.
+If you have any questions that are not answered below then please also read the FAQs blog post.
+If your questions are still not answered then please contact us and we will get back to you asap.

 The competition is open to anyone aged 16 or over, from anywhere in the world.
 There is no fee to enter.